 Now your iPhone should be mirrored onto your Mac successfully.

 ★ Method 3.
-Mirror iPhone to Mac via Bluetooth
+Screen Mirror iPhone to Mac via Bluetooth

 Apple also allows you to mirror your iPhone to Mac using Bluetooth in case you are not able to connect your devices to the same Wi-Fi network, or you are having connection issues.
 But it is to be noted that this ability is possible using third party applications like AirServer.